 What You Really Need to Know When You’re Routing PCB Differential Pairs

 You can tell when something isn’t as clear as it should be.
 The same questions come up time and again.
-You ask three experts and get three different answers.
+You ask three experts about routing differential pairs on a PCB and you get three different answers.
 Routing a differential pair can be like that.
 Why?
 Because “it depends” – on exactly what signals those pairs are carrying and what kind of PCB you’re creating.

 What can I tell you that’s useful?
 Well, I hope I can help to answer some of those repeat questions, so you can concentrate on the hard stuff.

 Let’s start at that differential driver on the left ().
 Imagine the TRUE ( ) and COMPLEMENT ( ) outputs are adjacent balls on a fine-pitch BGA, fanned-out to inner layers.
 Whatever else you do, keep the track lengths to fan-out vias equal, and then keep the lengths after those vias equal until you start the parallel track pattern.
 That parallel track pattern is the coupled section because there’s an electromagnetic coupling between the two sides.